Altomare/repairs/otrona/README.md

 - Cleaned up corrosion.
 The battery contacts will need to be replaced.
 - Checked the following ICs in another computer, confirmed working: CPU, CTC, CRT controller, SIO, PIO, FDC, DMA
 - Checked the POK signal.
 It's working as intended: NMI pin o++n the Z80 is pulled down until POK is up, which basically halts the Z80 with interruptions.
+- VSYN reads 23.6 Hz and HDRV about 6.02 MHz.
+Value doesn't change when POK is applied which leads me to assume the video chip is not properly configured by the CPU.

 TO-DO:
 - Use logic analyzer to see what the CPU is doing